 “She is?
 How do you know?”

 Victoire snorted.
 Unlike Dedworth, she actually appeared to be working; her long red hair was tied back from her face, and she was scrutinising a small stack of reports.
-“Rosie, never ask Van how he knows something about Lavender.
+“Rosie, never ask Van how he knows something about Lavender - or the Finnigans, for that matter.
 You’ll just end up confused.”

 There was something about the way she said it that made Rose wonder what exactly the subtext was, and if it had just been her and her cousin, she probably would have pressed Victoire for an explanation.
 However, it wasn’t just them, and it didn’t seem like a good idea to pursue a line of questioning that could annoy or offend her direct supervisor on her very first day.

 “So when do we do something interesting?” she asked instead.

 This time, it was Dedworth who gave the snort of laughter.
 “As soon as we find something worth checking out.
 Don’t worry.
 Something will come up soon.”
 He tossed the stuffed manticore onto his desk, swiveled around so his feet were back on the floor, and grabbed a few reports off it that from a distance looked quite similar to the ones Victoire was pouring over.
 “Something always does.”